Classification of Rigid Irregular $G_2$-Connections: On connections of type

 with $s_i=\irr_{x_i}(\END(\EE))$ and $z_i=\dim_\IC\Soln_{x_i}(\END(\EE))$.
 The necessary condition on $R(\EE)$ for $\EE$ to be rigid is

 This condition provides the following list of possible invariants in the cases $r=2$ and $r=3$.
 Additionally, one finds that no cases with $r=4$ appear.

 Note that the two special cases (\ref{spcase1}) and (\ref{spcase2}) with $q=2$ do not appear.
 We can therefore classify the appearing elementary modules $\El(\rho_p,\varphi,R)$ by their ramification degree $p$, the coefficient $\alpha$ of $\varphi=\frac{\alpha}{u}$ and the monodromy of $R$.
 Now we can actually deal with the case $r=3$ by a case-by-case analysis using the Katz-Arinkin algorithm. $\mathbf{(0, 0, 16, 25, 29, 13)}$.
-According to Table \ref{locinvariants}, the formal type at the irregular singularity has a $4$-dimensional part of slope $1/2$ and a $3$-dimensional regular part.
+According to Table \ref{tab:locinv}, the formal type at the irregular singularity has a $4$-dimensional part of slope $1/2$ and a $3$-dimensional regular part.
 In this case, the only possibility for the formal type is

 Since $G_2\subset SO(7)$ this formal type has to have a trivial determinant.
-By \ref{emprop}, the regular part has to be $(E_3)$.
+By \cite[Proposition 2.9]{Sa08}, the regular part has to be $(E_3)$.
 Assume there exists a connection $\EE$ on $\PP^1-\{0,1,\infty\}$ with the above formal type at $\infty$ and local monodromy $(-E_4,E_3)$ and $(\J(2),\J(2), E_3)$ at $0$ and $1$ respectively.
+The formal type at infinity of the Fourier transform of this connection will be of the form

-The rank of the Fourier transform is computed according to Lemma \ref{fourierrank} as After Fourier transform the formal type at $0$ will be of the form
+hence the Fourier transform has rank $6$.
+The formal type at $0$ will be of the form

 which has rank $8$.
-This is a contradiction and we can exclude this case. $\mathbf{(0, 0, 16, 29, 29, 9)}$.
-The formal type has to be of the form
+This is a contradiction in both cases and we can exclude this case.
+A similar analysis rules out the remaining two cases.